eclipse-che/che-docs/src/main/pages/developer-guide/properties.md

 where MB is unit of measurement in case when property is a number
 ```

 Environment variables have a **higher priority** over properties, so if both are set, value of an environment variable will be used.
+Property can only be overridden, if it starts with `che.`

 ## Workspace Extension Properties